PyNetic/PyNetic/Project Outline.md

 # ‼️Note
-This is a work in progress, and as the project matures this file is subject to change.
+### <ins>🚧 PyNetic is currently a work in progress, as the project matures this file is subject to change.</ins>

-## 🤔Things to know
+---
+📖 Outline
+---
 - __HTML `class`'es and `id`'s will be managed and assigned by pynetic as needed.__
   - This can be done manually as well but is not needed. **This is useful if you're using a css framework (ex: tailwind)**
   - **Cases where a class will be added to a tag**